NBA playoffs: Cavs-Warriors III?

 But even if Durant isn't available, the 2016 runners-up and 2015 champs are still title favorites.
 Can anyone else make waves in the West?
 The Spurs -- in the playoffs for the 20th consecutive season -- are 2-1 against the Warriors this season.

 The Houston Rockets, led by MVP candidate James Harden, are making a run as well.
-However, they were 1-2 against the Warriors heading into their Friday game against Golden State.
+However, they went 1-3 against the Warriors in the regular season.

 In the Eastern Conference, the Cavaliers don't have a stranglehold on the top spot.
 This year, the reigning champs are in a battle with the Boston Celtics for the No. 1 seed, and having home-court advantage could be pivotal should the two teams face each other in a best-of-seven series in the Eastern Conference finals.